Smart Ergonomics - Early Symptom Management (ESM)

 Location: MassBio, 300 Technology Square, 8th Floor, Cambridge, MA

-All ergonomic injuries are preventable, but, if an injury does occur, there are proven intervention techniques for positive outcomes.
-Early Symptom Management (ESM) decreases the recordable incident rate by 10-30%.
+Not all ergonomic injuries are preventable, but, if an injury does occur, there are proven intervention techniques for positive outcomes.
+Early Symptom Management (ESM) can decrease the recordable incident rate and Worker Compensation costs by 10-30%.

 In this Forum, our speakers Mary Gregoire and Gregory Roth will share their expertise and demonstrate ESM techniques.
 ESM is a win-win: It addresses symptoms before they develop into injury which is good for the employee, and it decreases potential lost time, production, and Worker Compensation dollars, which is good for the company.
 Prevention and intervention solutions can be simple.